sahareitam/dev_ops_exercise/README.md

 ## Exercise Instructions

-Please refer to EXERCISE.md for detailed instructions on completing the DevOps tasks.
+Please refer to DEV_OPS_ENG_EXERCISE.md in this folder for detailed instructions on completing the DevOps tasks.
+**Make sure all tests pass and linting is clean before starting the exercises.**